zstumgoren/ca-county-poverty-map/mapping_fqhc_README.md

 It turns out that the Heatmap feature of Fusion Tables has a limit of 1000 rows.
 So it's likely that our data is being truncated.
 The [Fusion Tables Heatmap docs](https://support.google.com/fusiontables/answer/1152262) suggest filtering your data to stay under the 1000-record limit.

-You could alternatively try a different tool such as Flourish or Tableau for this kind of visual display.
+You could alternatively try a different tool such as [Kepler.gl](http://kepler.gl/) or [Tableau](https://www.tableau.com/) for this kind of visual display.

 *When creating heatmaps in Fusion tables, be sure to keep this limit in mind!*